Lascăr Vorel: Legacy

 As Forel, Lascăr features briefly in the memoirs of Nell Walden, published in 1954.
 Vorel's brothers were the last generation to own the Vorel pharmacy practice before its nationalization by the communist regime; several members of the family spent time in communist prisons during the 1950s, although Tudor was kept as factory manager.
 In 1958 the regime allowed a Vorel exhibition to be hosted by a Bucharest gallery.
 This was curated by Petru Comarnescu who, in 1968, also put out the first Vorel monograph at Editura Meridiane, introducing him as both a Romanian artist who "never fit in with German art" and a "modern humanist".
 In his own diary, Comarnescu noted that he was mainly interested in Vorel because he offered glimpses into the "Munich's atmosphere of artistic avant-garde in 1910–1917."
 By 1975, the Neamț County Museum Complex had received funding to purchase Vorel's Romanian paintings, exhibiting them alongside other acquisitions (from Aurel Băeșu, Aurelia Ghiață, and Constantin Daniel Stahi).
 In 1979, the National Museum of Art of Romania purchased two of Vorel's café-chantant scenes for its permanent collection.
 The family's contribution was again recognized from 1983, when a pharmaceutical company took the name Plantavorel.

-Since 1993, Piatra Neamț hosts a Lascăr Vorel Gallery (part of the Neamț Museum).
+Recovery efforts continued after the fall of communism in 1989.
+By April 1993, his more Expressionistic paintings were featured in a retrospective of the Romanian avant-garde, at the National Theater Bucharest's Artexpo Hall.
+Since May 1993, Piatra Neamț has hosted a Lascăr Vorel Gallery (founded by phililogist Adrian Alui Gheorghe as part of the Neamț Museum).
 It is the center of a "Vorel Biennale" exhibiting works by contemporary painters.
-A sample from the painter's diaries, covering the year 1916, appeared at Piatra in 2009.
+By 2003, some of Vorel's works were also featured in a private museum at Târpești, founded by Neculai Popa (a former soldier, political prisoner of the communists, and author of esoteric literature).
+A sample from the painter's diaries, covering the year 1916, finally appeared at Piatra in 2009.
 Commemorating 100 years since Vorel's death, the Asachi Library of Iași noted that, though an "innovator of art in Romania, as well as worldwide", Vorel remained "quite unfamiliar to art lovers".